This How to Paint Tiles Guide is a guide on painting tiles and all your tile painting questions answered!

 As with the primer, you’ll be using the brush for the edges first.
 Your first coat of paint should be thinner than the second to create a solid base for your topcoat.
 Using too much paint on the undercoat can ruin your finish, so wipe off the excess paint before every stroke.

-Once the edges are done, switch to the roller.
+Once the edges are done, switch to the paint roller.
 When rolling, again with a thin coat to start with, overlap the painted edges to blend it all together and remove the brush marks.

 Leave the first coat to dry, and then apply the thicker topcoat.